-This is one of a series of images Burney produced in the 1820s satirising contemporary attitudes towards music.
+This is one of a series of images Burney produced satirising attitudes towards music.
 Here his subject is the ‘battle’ between traditional and modern music.
-Modern music is represented by Beethoven and Mozart, whose names appear on papers in the foreground and in the fire.
-Traditional music is represented by a bust of George Frederick Handel (1685–1759) in the upper centre.
-Below a group of musicians is playing (badly) music by Handel’s contemporary, Corelli.
-They are dressed in the clothing of Handel’s day, including the ‘tye-wigs’ mentioned in the title as symbolising old-fashioned music.
+Modern music is represented by Beethoven and Mozart, whose names appear in the foreground.
+Traditional music is represented by a bust of Handel in the upper centre.
+A group of musicians is playing (badly) music by Handel’s contemporary, Corelli.
+They are dressed in the traditional clothing of Handel’s day, including the ‘tye-wigs’ mentioned in the title.